NEI-AAUAV/Platform-Documentation/docs/dev-guide/installation.md

 <details>
-<summary>API NEI (api-nei)</summary>
+<summary>API NEI <code>api-nei</code></summary>
 <br>

 This API requires a connection to a PostgreSQL database.
 If you want to run this API stand-alone, it is recommended to creates a database inside a docker container, rather than in your host.
-For that, [install docker](#docker-installation) if needed and run this command to create the container.
-Once created, the container will always exist, unless it is specifically removed with `docker rm pg_db`.
+For that, install docker if needed and run this command to create the container.
+Once created, the container will always exist, unless it is specifically removed with <code>docker rm pg_db</code>.
 However, it might be necessary to start the container again when it stops (e.g. after a reboot).
-To start and stop the container, use docker [start|stop] pg_db.
+To start and stop the container, use <code>docker [start|stop] pg_db</code>.
 ```
 docker run -d -p 0.0.0.0:5432:5432 -e POSTGRES_PASSWORD="postgres" --name pg_db postgres
 ```